brocaar/chirpstack-network-server/README.md

 * First install the *Lora Semtech Bridge* (https://github.com/brocaar/lora-semtech-bridge)

-* Download and install ``loraserver``: https://github.com/brocaar/loraserver/releases.
+* Download and unpack ``loraserver``: https://github.com/brocaar/loraserver/releases.

 * Install a MQTT server (used for communication with the gateways and applications).
   Mosquitto is a good option: http://mosquitto.org/.